Frequently Asked Questions

 - What if a fellow Student Teacher is not behaving appropriately?

-How well recognised are the Trinity CertTESOL and Cambridge CELT-P?
+How well recognised is the Trinity CertTESOL?

-- How are the Trinity CertTESOL and Cambridge CELT-P assessed?
+- How is the Trinity CertTESOL assessed?

 - Will I be qualified to teach children as well as adults or will I need an additional qualification?